• Home

 First Floor Interior

 The porch door opens into the Dining Room.
 The door pictured here leads into the grand staircase (not restored).
-We are happy to leave the piano if the new owners would like to keep it for their family.

 The Grand Parlor (used as a Master Bedroom) opens from the Living Room.
 The four giant windows allow us to feel like we live outdoors in nature.
 We have hundreds of birds that eat from the birdfeeders hanging just outside our windows, and we lay in bed and watch them.